artynova/mediaworks/README.md

   of Astral Projection is greatly inspired by their implementation, and uses some of their code as a reference.
 - The [Perspective](https://github.com/MCLegoMan/Perspective) mod.
 Astral Projection shader implementation here is loosely based on their "grayscale" super secret setting implementation.
+- The [Extensible Enums](https://github.com/Fuzss/extensibleenums) library.
+Fabric version of the mod uses it to add the custom enchantment target to the Featherweave Cloak.